letscontrolit/ESPEasy/docs/source/Plugin/P092_DLbus.rst

 The power supply for the DL-Bus sensors is supplied via the DL-Bus itself.
 Some DL-Bus devices can/must be powered via a 12V source, e.g. that of the CAN bus (this is explicitly noted in the operating manual of that sensor).
 The cable routing can be star-shaped or serial (from one device to the next).
-Any cable with a cross-section of 0.75 sqmm up to a maximum length of 30 m can be used as a data cable.
+Any cable with a cross-section of 0.75 mm2 up to a maximum length of 30 m can be used as a data cable.
 Over 30 m, the use of shielded cables is recommended, which increases the permissible length of the cable to 100 m.

 Protocol